A-Tastan/SABDR/README.md

 For details, see:

 [1] A. Tastan, M. Muma, E. Ollila and A. M. Zoubir, "Sparsity-Aware Block Diagonal Representation for Subspace Clustering," in Proc.
-Int.
-Conf.
-Acoust.
-Speech Signal Process.(submitted), 2023.
+31th European Signal Process.
+Conf. (submitted), 2023.

 The codes will be available after the acceptence.